oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

 **Prerequisites:**

 - [Java 11](https://adoptium.net/): or use [SDKMAN!](https://sdkman.io/) to manage and install multiple versions
 - [Okta CLI](https://cli.okta.com/manual/#installation)
 - [HTTPie](https://httpie.org/doc#installation)
 - [Node 16+](https://nodejs.org)
 - [Vue CLI](https://cli.vuejs.org/guide/installation.html)

 You will need a free Okta Developer account if you don't already have one.
-But you can wait until later in the tutorial and use the Okta CLI to login or register for a new account.
+But you can wait until later in the tutorial and use the Okta CLI to log in or register for a new account.

+{% include toc.md %}

 ## Create Okta OIDC app